 Lansing, MI 48909.

-Supplemental Salary: Only the statutory judicial salary may be included in the State's DC plan.
-Other compensation such as any salary paid as part of the State Demonstration Project, other county paid salary for services as a judge or payments made in lieu of benefits cannot be included.
+Only the statutory judicial salary may be included when reporting salary and calculating contributions to the State DC Plan.
+Other compensation, such as any salary paid as part of the State Demonstration Project, other county-paid salary for services as a judge, or payments made in lieu of benefits cannot be included.

 Special Information for Probate Courts

-Supplemental Salary: Only the statutory judicial salary may be included in the State's DC plan.
-Other compensation such as any salary paid as part of the State Demonstration Project, other county paid salary for services as a judge or payments made in lieu of benefits cannot be included.
+Supplemental compensation: Only the statutory judicial salary may be included when reporting salary and calculating contributions to the State DC Plan.
+Other compensation, such as any salary paid as part of the State Demonstration Project, other county-paid salary for services as a judge, or payments made in lieu of benefits cannot be included.

 Wire Salary Deferrals to: